-The next day, after breakfast, the girls walk to Meryton.
-There Elizabeth visits with Wickham, who admits that he could not bear to be in the same room as Mr. Darcy.
+The next day, after breakfast, the girls walk to Meryton, where Elizabeth finds out that Wickham couldn't bear to be in the same room as Mr. Darcy.

 Elizabeth approves and, after he walks her home, she introduces him to her parents.

+It's cool, though.
 Elizabeth is convinced that Mr. Bingley will return and ask Jane to marry him.
-Jane is not as sure.
+But Jane isn't so sure.

 To avoid a Mrs. Bennet freakout, they tell their mom only that the Bingley family has left.
 They leave out the part where they're not planning to return.